MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **Clarifying ARCs Core Structure: Pillars vs. Tiers**

 The ARC Framework is built upon three epistemic pillars: **Accuracy**, **Reliability**, and **Contextuality**.
 These are not tied to a specific tier or stage; rather, they form the evaluative foundation used to assess AI outputs at all levels.
-Think of them as the "why" behind ARCwhy we audit AI outputs, why we structure human-AI interactions, and why integrity matters.
+Think of them as the "why" behind ARC, why we audit AI outputs, why we structure human-AI interactions, and why integrity matters.

 To apply these pillars in practice, ARC introduces two tiers: